aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 }
 ```
 You'll notice that history is needed.
 With execution mask approach usually some kind of stack is employed by the HW.
 A naive approach is to keep a stack of tuples (exec_mask, address) and add reconvergence instructions that pop a mask from the stack and change the instruction pointer for the wave.
 In that way a wave will have enough information to traverse the whole CFG for each lane.
-From performance point of view, it takes a couple of cycles just to process a control flow instruction because of all the bookkeeping.
+From the performance point of view, it takes a couple of cycles just to process a control flow instruction because of all the bookkeeping.
 And don't forget that the stack has limited depth.
-***Update*** By courtesy of [@craigkolb](https://twitter.com/craigkolb) I've read \[[13]\] in which it is noted that AMD GCN selects the path with the fewer number of threads first \[[11]4.6\] which guarantees that log2 depth of the mask stack is enough.
+***Update*** By courtesy of [@craigkolb](https://twitter.com/craigkolb) I've read \[[13]\] in which it is noted that AMD GCN fork/join instructions select the path with the fewer number of threads first \[[11]4.6\] which guarantees that log2 depth of the mask stack is enough.
+***Update*** Apparently it's almost always possible to inline everything/structurize CFGs in a shader and therefore keep all execution mask history in registers and schedule CFG traversal/reconvergence statically\[[15]\].
+Skimming through LLVM backend for AMDGPU I didn't find any evidence of stack handling ever being emitted by the compiler.

 ### HW support for execution mask
 Now take a look at these control flow graphs(image from Wikipedia):
 ![Figure 4](/assets/Some_types_of_control_flow_graphs.png)